msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

   - send cached data to HSC view (**displayData**)

 /!\ Already in cache data search doesn't works for realtime data, we should trace that realtime data was received

-### New data from DC (onNewDataMessage)

- - if protobuf has 'finish' field:
-   - set corresponding **requestedIntervals** as received

-### TB change

-// 1.
-HSS loop on each opened view and determine if data is already present

-* On each incoming TB **timeBarConfiguration** message HSS loop on views and depending view type:
-  - PlotView:
-    - Compares with previous TB state, establish current displayed interval and missing interval(s) in view
-    - Request cache for existing interval
-    - Ask missing interval to DC
-    - Send cached interval to HSS
-  - TextView:
-    - Compares with previous TB state and established if view has al
-    - Request cache for existing value
-    - Ask missing value to DC
-    - Send cached value to HSS

-/!\ TAKE IN CONSIDERATION TIMELINE OFFSET

-+ realtime unsubcribtion